railsadminteam/rails_admin/docs/wysihtml5.md

 http://jhollingworth.github.com/bootstrap-wysihtml5/

+* your rails_admin <= 0.6.5
-Add `gem 'bootstrap-wysihtml5-rails', '0.3.1.24'` to your Gemfile.

-Note: The last version of `bootstrap-wysihtml5-rails` that will work out of the box with `rails_admin` is `0.3.1.24` as that is the last version that supports Bootstrap 2.
+ * Add `gem 'bootstrap-wysihtml5-rails', '0.3.1.24'` to your Gemfile that is the last version that supports Bootstrap 2.
+* your rails_admin >= 0.6.6
+ * Add `gem 'bootstrap-wysihtml5-rails', '> 0.3.1.24'` to your Gemfile that supports Bootstrap 3.

 Then update config file `config/initializers/rails_admin.rb`